 We naturally interpret other people’s actions through the lens of our own personality.
 And that colouring quickly leads to misunderstanding.

-Paradoxically, this personal data – can depersonalise conflicts and help see our preferences and differences more objectively.
+Personality data can work to depersonalise our conflicts and help see our preferences and differences more objectively.